Towards Web3 Applications: Easing the Access and Transition

-The selection of statements produced at the end of the interviews may not be comprehensive and may be biased to the background of experts—who may not be able to articulate their own opinions.
+The selection of statements produced at the end of the surveys may not be comprehensive and may be biased to the background of experts—who may not be able to articulate their own opinions.
 To mitigate this bias, we have taken the following steps: \begin{itemize} \item Aside from asking direct questions about their opinions about Web3 and applications that we designed and implemented, we also asked them to discuss general topics that they had not explicitly mentioned.
 The topics were selected from Web3 textbooks and online resources; they include concepts, comprehension, programming language, requirements, design implementation, testing, and tool usage. \item Three authors have performed data analysis to cross-check their answers by using card sorting \cite{fincher2005making}, and we carefully examined and only included relevant statements. \end{itemize}

-\textit{\textbf{External Validity}} concerns the generality of our study results to other settings.
-Our results and summaries are based on the Web3 framework and application and interview participants’ opinions instead of a rigorous analysis of the claims participants make.
-It is possible that the opinions in terms of Web3 framework and application differ from participant and participant.
-To improve the generalizability of our results, we interview five respondents.
+\textit{\textbf{External validity}} concerns the generality of our study results to other settings.
+Our results and summaries are based on the Web3 framework and application and survey participants’ opinions instead of a rigorous analysis of participants' claims.
+It is possible that opinions regarding the Web3 framework and application differ from one participant to another.
+To improve the generalizability of our results, we invited 1,000 practitioners and obtained 58 respondents.
 Still, our findings may not generalize or represent the perception of all software engineers.
-For example, the respondents are from one company.
-It would be interesting to perform another study to investigate more software engineers to perceive the benefits and limitations of the Web3 framework and application in the future.
+For example, the respondents are from one company and VCs that are interested in Web3 technologies and closed universities.
+It can be noticed in Fig.~\ref{fig:survey-scatter} that a sentiment bias in certain categories.
+The framework was initially designed for BT Company, leading to skewed positive feedback.
+A similar bias exists in the Universities category, potentially due to some participants being affiliated with the authors' institution.
+In contrast, feedback from VCs and other developers, sourced from GitHub and mailing lists, appears more balanced and free from conflicts of interest.
+It would be interesting to perform another study to investigate more software engineers to perceive the future benefits and limitations of the Web3 framework and application.